duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-working-with-transactions-ef6-onwards.md

 }
 ```

-Furthermore, you must start the transaction yourself (including the IsolationLevel if you want to avoid the default setting) and let the Entity Framework know that there is an existing transaction already started on the connection (see line 33 below).
+Furthermore, you must start the transaction yourself (including the IsolationLevel if you want to avoid the default setting) and let Entity Frameworkknow that there is an existing transaction already started on the connection (see line 33 below).

 Then you are free to execute database operations either directly on the SqlConnection itself, or on the DbContext.
 All such operations are executed within one transaction.
 You take responsibility for committing or rolling back the transaction and for calling Dispose() on it, as well as for closing and disposing the database connection.
 E.g.: